 Knockhall Castle, Tower house in Newburgh, Scotland

-When the fire broke out in 1734, a man named Jamie Fleeman, the Udny family's fool, rescued a heavy iron chest containing important documents from the flames.
-The family rewarded his bravery by providing him with weekly meals for the rest of his life.
+When the fire broke out in 1734, a man named Jamie Fleeman, known as the Udny family's fool, pulled a heavy iron chest full of important documents out of the burning building.
+As a reward, the family arranged for him to receive a meal every week for the rest of his life.

 The community of curious travelers